What is API Testing?

 add (1234, 5656)

-Exceptions have to be handled if number is exceeding the integer limit.
+Exceptions have to be handled if the number is exceeding the integer limit.

 Consider the below API function –

-A more accurate test case would be, can call the functions in any of the script and later check for changes either in the database or the Application GUI.
+A more accurate Test Case would be, can call the functions in any of the scripts and later check for changes either in the database or the Application GUI.

 Calling of another API / Event

-For example – First API function can be used for deleting a specified record in the table and this function in turn call another function to REFRESH the database.
+For example – First API function can be used for deleting a specified record in the table and this function, in turn, calls another function to REFRESH the database.

-Following points helps the user to do API Testing approach:
+The following points helps the user to do an API Testing approach:

-- Understanding the functionality of the API program and clearly define the scope of the program
+- Understanding the functionality of the API program and clearly defining the scope of the program

 - Input Parameters for the API need to be planned and defined appropriately